nkoorty/nkoorty.github.io/content/hackathons.md

 ---
 ### Sorobanathon - 2nd Place
-Built an iOS App that
+This was my first online hackathon that I worked solo on.
+I built an iOS App that splits bills between friends using Soroban smart contracts.
+It was my first time writing smart contracts in Rust, so quite exciting.
+Came second, won $5,000.

 ![RL2](/images/divify.jpg)